 Whether your carpet is worn out and being replaced, or you're remodeling and putting in hardwood flooring or tile instead, you may be wondering what to do with your old carpet remnants.
 What if you could just point, and make it all disappear?

-At Excel Services, we can take all types of household and commercial carpeting as well as large area rugs.
+With Ton's Hauling, we can take all types of household and commercial carpeting as well as large area rugs.
 After we remove your carpet, we evaluate the condition and decide whether it should be disposed or recycled.
 Rest assured, we always choose the most environmentally-friendly method available.

 We understand that you don't want to spend a lot of time dealing with your old carpet.
 You've got new flooring to buy and remodeling plans to finish.
 That's why we make it easy.